ogmedina/Employee-Directory/README.md

 npm run start
 ```
 ### Hosted
-The app is hosted using Heroku here at this link: [COMING SOON!]
+The app is hosted using Heroku here at this link: [Employee Directory](https://ogmedina.github.io/Employee-Directory/)

 ### Screenshots
 ![EmployeeDirectory1]()